 - Lightly butter each slice of bread and then cut the slices in half.
 Arrange the bread slices in a 9-by-13-by-2-inch baking pan.

 - In a large skillet or saute pan, brown the sausage.
-Use a spatula or spoon to break up.
+Use a spatula or spoon to break it up.
 Drain and pat with paper towels.
-Sprinkle sausage over bread slices.
-Sprinkle cheese over sausage.
+Sprinkle the sausage over the bread.
+Top the sausage with the shredded cheese.

-- In a mixing bowl, whisk together eggs, salt, dry mustard, and the milk until well blended.
+- In a mixing bowl, whisk together the eggs, salt, dry mustard, and the milk until well blended.
 Pour egg mixture over bread, sausage, and cheese.
-Cover pan with foil and refrigerate overnight.
+Cover the pan with foil and refrigerate overnight.

-- Remove from refrigerator and let stand for 15 to 20 minutes.
+- Remove the casserole from the refrigerator and let it stand at room temperature for about 20 minutes.

-- Remove the foil from pan and bake the casserole for 45 minutes or until casserole is bubbly and lightly browned on top.
+- Remove the foil from pan and bake the casserole for 45 minutes, or until it is bubbly around the edges and lightly browned on top.
 It might take a bit longer if it's still quite cold.
-A knife inserted into the center should come out clean.
+A butter knife inserted into the center of the should come out clean when it's done.

-- Let the breakfast casserole stand for 15 to 20 minutes after baking.
+- Remove the breakfast casserole to a rack and let it stand for 15 to 20 minutes before serving.